nhcooper123/blue-whale-bes/manuscript/revision/response.md

 The study does not provide "multi-year records of...individual blue whales", but of one blue whale.
 The generalization of the results from one individual to the entire population is a central issue to the current paper.

-> Agreed
+> This is a fair point, and partially the result of some lax wording on our part.
+We have toned down our claims of novelty throughout and removed this sentence from the abstract.

 There are also issues with the movement interpretations for this one whale; the most important is that the authors make strong conclusions re: movement when the measured SIA values match those predicted by their model, but then employ a physiological argument for 'phase 2' (pregnancy and lactation) when there is a mismatch between measured data and the model.
 Of course, this approach makes the assumption that physiology can override the environmental signal, which calls into question any inferred movement patterns throughout the time series.

-> OK
+> The referee is correct in that

 A main conclusion of the paper, that blue whales then migrated as they do now, simply cannot be made from one whale.
 I appreciate the difficulty of obtaining specimens like the one here, which makes larger sample sizes difficult to obtain.
 That limitation does make n = 1 studies reasonable, worthwhile, and interesting; it is my opinion that the results here, both for insights into the movements of this whale and for the methodology employed (combining a movement/isoscape model with measured values), should be published.
 However, n = 1 studies cannot be used to generalize the movements of an entire wild, historical population.

-> OK keep your hair on
+> This is a fair point again.
+As stated above this is partially an issue of our wording and attempts to write this in a Nature style.
+We have toned down these comments throughout, and focus instead on promoting the methodological approach we have used, which we do believe is novel.

 This paper is also not the first to use historical data to reconstruct past movements of blue whales; see for example Reeves et al (2004) that addresses the same question with whale landings data.

-> OK

 As the authors cite, the reconstruction of whale movements using baleen is well established in the literature; see papers by Best, Schell, Hobson, and others for similar analyses on Bowhead, Right, and other baleen whales.

-> OK
+> Yes we are aware of these other papers, and cite many of them already.
+We agree that our wording in the original manuscript was not very clear and overly stated the novelty of our findings.
+We have tried to tone this down throughout, and provide more balanced coverage of previous work.

 The penultimate sentence of the abstract and final sentence of the paper suggest that using archived museum specimens is a novel concept in marine ecology.
 The use of archived museum specimens is not new or overlooked; two immediate examples (of many) include Vo et al (2010) using century-old seabirds and Yeakel et al (2009) on the famous lions of Tsavo.
 There are papers written that point to the value of using archived collections for data (e.g. Lister 2011), and the approach is common enough that there is a methods paper written on the preparation of archived specimens for SIA (Edwards et al 2002).

-> OK
+> Again we realise that our wording was lax in places and overstated the novelty of this approach.
+This was not our intention - our intention was to encourage more ecologists to consider these archives of data in their work.
+We are often surprised by how under-utilised our collections are for this kind of work (even in the NHM) so wanted to highlight this.
+We have toned down our claims of novelty and have added more references to clarify that this is an established field of research.

 The “novel” movement model using SIA is indeed an improvement over many past studies using SIA to reconstruct animal movements.
 However, there are some studies have employed similar methods (e.g. Flockhart et al 2013 in Monarch butterflies).

-> OK
+> OK ????
+HAVE THEY???

 In short, the authors applied a common tool in an established way to a single historical specimen of a rare species (though their agent-based movement model is a significant improvement over similar studies).
 Their model matched their measurements sometimes, but not always, leading to a movement-based interpretation for one period and a physiology-based interpretation (pregnancy and lactation) for the second period.

->

 Perhaps most importantly, if the results and conclusions are considered completely correct, the authors still provide the movements of only a single whale.
-The conclusion that historical blue whale movements were the same as today’s based on a single individual is simply not appropriate.
+The conclusion that historical blue whale movements were the same as today's based on a single individual is simply not appropriate.

->
+> We have removed this from the text and have toned down interpretations that relate to just a single individual.

 By not overextending their results and by addressing a few issues, I do think this could be an interesting and valuable addition to the isotope and marine mammal literature.